 - Dispose of information that is no longer needed

 Some organizations find it helpful to use a data retention policy template that provides a framework to follow when crafting the policy.

-A data retention policy must consider both the value of data over time and regulations data may be subject to.
-In 2006 the U.S. Supreme Court recognizing that it is not financially possible to retain all information indefinitely.
-However, organizations must be able to demonstrate that they delete data that is not subject to specific regulatory requirements based on a repeatable and predictable process.
-This means that different types of information are held for different lengths of time.
+A data retention policy must consider the value of data over time and the data retention laws an organization may be subject to.
+In 2006, the U.S. Supreme Court recognized that it is not financially possible to retain all information indefinitely.
+However, organizations must demonstrate that they only delete data that is not subject to specific regulatory requirements and use a repeatable and predictable process to do so.
+This means various types of information are held for different lengths of time.
 For example, a hospital's retention period for employee email would be different than that of its patient records.